Tony911029/Accountable-FE/README.md

   - Potentially: log file to S3 bucket as well (future)
   - In CodeBuild, double check where the artifact are sending to (should be in the bucket codepipeline created)
   - Maybe s3 bucket as well (for storing artifacts?)
+  - Remember to add SLL certificate (can be obtained from certificate manager) and add listener (port 443)
+  - Remember to use Route53 to route HTTP(S) to correct server
+  - EC2 Security Group: Inbound traffic: 22 (SSH) and 80 (TCP)